Banana Pi resources

 # Replace /dev/sdb with your actual device.

-After the write completes, run sync and wait a few seconds before removing the card.
+When the write is finished, run sync and wait a few seconds before removing the card.

 - Insert the card into the Banana Pi.